TakeprofitTechnology/ReleaseNotes/Broctagon Risk Panel.md

 # Broctagon Risk Panel
+## Version 2026.2.17.891 (20 February, 2026)
+### Changes
+* Fixed the logic of auto defining the list of dropcopy accounts: GL & FXGrow accounts are excluded.

 ## Version 2026.2.2.381 (2 February, 2026)
 ### Changes
 * FXGrow part has been removed from the panel.